 We also provide our own in-house Viking Leadership Training for aspiring and experienced leaders.
 There is where the real opportunity is felt working for the trust because we take time grow and cultivate our own amazing leaders.

 We also work very closely with Schools Direct and Teach First to develop teachers in training.
-More information can be found here (hyperlink this).
+More information can be found here: Teacher Training at Viking Academy Trust.

 We also have an established apprenticeship programme working with local college providers to support apprenticeships in Supporting Teaching and Learning, IT, Administration and Sports Coaching.